GUIDE 2024

 Remember, you are not creating the resume for yourself.
 You are creating it for the hiring organization.

 Remember that each organization wants to hire the best of the best.
-If your resume isn’t up to the mark or presentable, it wouldn’t matter how talented you are, you will get rejected.
+If your resume isn’t up to the mark or presentable, it will not matter how talented you are, you will get rejected.

 Until the employer gets to meet you, your resume is all that they have that tells them about you.